37 Military Hospital: History

+Bat colony

+The area near 37 military hospital is home to a colony of straw-coloured fruit bats.
+According to local legend, the colony was established after the bats accompanied a village chief from eastern Ghana who came to the hospital for treatment.
+After his death, the bats never left the area.

 Facilities

-In total, the hospital has around 400 beds.
+In total, the hospital has around 500 beds.
 It has a 24-hour accident and emergency department and pharmacy.
 Its x-ray facilities are also available 24 hours a day.
-Other departments include divisions for dental treatment, gynaecology, paediatrics and veterinary treatment.
+Other departments include divisions for dental treatment, gynecology, pediatrics and veterinary treatment.
 Its trauma department has been described by one travel guide as "the best in Accra".

 The hospital is also used as a teaching hospital for post-graduate medical students.

-The Hospital was established on July 4, 1941, as the 37th facility by the allied forces in the then Gold Coast.
+The hospital was established on July 4, 1941, as the 37th facility by the allied forces in the then Gold Coast.
 From 1991 till today the German company Hospital Engineering GmbH had significant participation in the phased development of the 37 Military Hospital and is responsible for the maintenance of the equipment: